adityamandlekar/connect-lex-integration-bookappointment/Readme.md

 - Read the notice
 - Click **Build**
-- Wait until the build has finished
+- Wait until the build has finished (it will take about 30 seconds)

 ![](images/Bot_Build.png)